James Madison stuns No. 1 seed Oklahoma in WCWS opener - WTMJ

 Alexander controlled the action.
 The second-team NFCA All-American threw 129 pitches and struck out nine.
 She faced the top of Oklahoma’s order in the eighth and escaped without allowing a run in helping the Dukes advance to a game Friday in the winners bracket against either Oklahoma State or Georgia.

+Oklahoma (50-3), which led the nation in home runs this season by a wide margin, never figured out the movement or the speed of Alexander’s pitches.

+“I think at the plate some of our plans got lost,” Oklahoma coach Patty Gasso said.
+“You can see that by the way we were swinging.
+So we need to figure out why.
+Why did our plans get lost?
+Were the lights too big for you?
+Was the speed too fast for you?
+The video will tell us exactly what we need to know, so we can work on fixing that as we go forward.”

-Shannon Saile pitched a complete game for Oklahoma (50-3).
+Shannon Saile pitched a complete game for Oklahoma.
 She gave up three hits and struck out nine.

 The Sooners will play the Oklahoma State-Georgia loser in an elimination game on Saturday afternoon.